 Critics Consensus: Kristen Bell and Ted Danson knock it out of the park with supremely entertaining, charming performances in this absurd, clever and whimsical portrayal of the afterlife.

-An Arizona woman enters the afterlife and tries to become a better person and make amends for past bad behavior...
+Series 1 of this comedy follows a New Jersey woman enters the afterlife and tries to become a better person...
 [More]

 Critics Consensus: Kevin James proves a likable, funny lead, but Kevin Can Wait relies too heavily on predictable, unfunny jokes and a series of lackluster subplots to stand out from the crowd.